dluxio/dlux-iov/docs/new-node.md

 ---

 ### Docker Deploy
 Once you have an up-to-date ubuntu server with docker, you can install Honeycomb nodes.
 Do this by cloning the repo for the community you want to run.
+You can run multiple nodes on a single server, one CPU core per node is recommended (plus one core for IPFS).

 1. Clone the appropriate Honeycomb repo and move to its directory
-- [Honeycomb:](https://github.com/disregardfiat/honeycomb.git) Type `git clone https://github.com/disregardfiat/honeycomb.git cd honeycomb`
 - [DLUX:](https://github.com/dluxio/dlux_open_token.git) Type `git clone https://github.com/dluxio/dlux_open_token.git cd dlux_open_token`
 - [SPKCC:](https://github.com/3speaknetwork/honeycomb-spkcc.git) Type `git clone https://github.com/3speaknetwork/honeycomb-spkcc.git cd honeycomb-spkcc`
 - [DUAT:](https://github.com/disregardfiat/honeycomb/tree/ragnarok) Type `git clone https://github.com/disregardfiat/honeycomb.git && cd honeycomb && git checkout ragnarok`